Posts

 Right from the opening, we're immediately drawn into the mind of the assassin and his lonely and dark world.
 His entire world is his body and mind, and a soul if there's one — as quoted by the killer.
 The movie is one long inner monologue, with scarce dialogue between characters, plenty of silence, and all we experience is the isolated, silent, patient, and persistent world of the killer.
 He lives by certain self-defined principles of morality and does not believe in anything else.
 His self-talk is what keeps the narrative moving forward.
 This film is a great example for film students who might want to learn in depth about a subjective point-of-view.
 The audience is deeply drawn into the killer's head and you constantly see, hear, and feel his experience.
 The intercuts between the objective point-of-view and subjective point-of-view shots replicate the character's visual and aural experience for the audience.
 You can hear the diegetic sound of music playing on his earph...

-10 Ways to Improve Your UX, Right Now!
+10 Ways to Improve Your UX

 Image